 One of the things that is often overlooked by both parties following a rebuilding of trust is simple gratitude!

 The victim needs to be genuinely grateful that their spouse has accepted them again, or at least is working on it.
-And the spouse should be grateful that the victim of the scam is doing everything in their power to reestablish trust and to rebuild the marriage following the scam.
+And the spouse should be grateful that the victim of the scam is doing everything in their power to reestablish trust and rebuild the marriage following the scam.

 If one party is not grateful and treats it as an expectation or entitlement then it will fail.
 Gratitude is the feedback and reward system built into the process.
 Gratitude rewards the efforts of both parties and brings life back in – it is not the light at the end of the tunnel, it is the flashlight that helps you get there!